What experience does your company have in providing online samples for market research?

 Do you measure respondent satisfaction?
 Is this information made available to clients?

-We are as good as our panellists are, and we take utmost care of ensure member satisfaction.
+We are as good as our panellists are, and we take utmost care to ensure member satisfaction.
 We have a multitude of processes to ensure engaged and responsive respondents.
 We collect feedback on surveys taken, incentives offered, overall experience with us, and ensure their concerns are handled in a timely manner.
 This information is available to our clients upon request.

 What information do you provide to debrief your client after the project has finished?